Quasi-processes for branching Markov chains

 {\slshape\bfseries Abstract.} Potential theory is a central tool to understand and analyse Markov processes.
 In this article, we develop its probabilistic counterpart for branching Markov chains.
-More explicitly, we consider analogues of quasi-processes that involve branching (branching quasi-processes).
-Branching quasi-processes can be characterized in terms of their occupation measures.
-In the case where a particular decorability condition is satisfied, there is an isomorphism between the cone of branching quasi-processes and the cone of excessive measures, where the respective excessive measures are the occupation measures of the branching quasi-processes.
-Taking a branching quasi-process as intensity measure for a Poison point process we obtain random interlacements that incorporate branching.
-In the particular case, where individuals produce offspring with mean less than or equal to one, we provide an explicit construction based on classical interlacements.
-We will make strong use of the particular additive structure of branching Markov chains and a main technical tool will be a spinal representation for the involved branching processes.
+Specifically, we examine versions of quasi-processes or interlacements that incorporate branching, referred to as branching quasi-processes.
+These processes are characterized by their occupation measures.
+If a certain decorability condition is fulfilled, there's an isomorphism between the set of branching quasi-processes and the set of excessive measures, where the excessive measures correspond to the occupation measures of the branching quasi-processes.
+Utilizing a branching quasi-process as an intensity measure for a Poisson point process leads to the formulation of random interlacements with branching.
+In cases where individuals reproduce with an average rate of one or less, we detail a construction that draws on classical interlacements.
+Our approach significantly employs the additive structure of branching Markov chains, with the spinal representation of the branching processes serving as a crucial technical tool.

 {\slshape\bfseries Keywords.} Branching Markov chain, branching random walk, Galton-Watson tree, interlacement, quasi-process, excessive measure